 After graduating from WashU, I entered Stanford's MBA program.
 I focused on technology and entrepreneurship, learning in the classroom and through consulting gigs with local startups.
 I also started teaching myself to code.
 After graduating from Stanford, I gave myself time to work on my own startup.
 I spent several months iterating through ideas, continuing to hone my coding skills, and consulting for SF startups.

-Over the months, I consulted twice with the Meetings.io team, and helped them pivot to become the current product.
+Out of school, I consulted with the Meetings.io team, and helped them pivot to become their ultimate product.
 In the spring of 2012 they asked me to join full time as the "business guy" and I gladly accepted.

 As Meetings.io's COO, I had my hands in Marketing/PR, Strategy, Finances, Legal, and even did a bit of coding.
 By fall 2012 most of my time was dedicated to M&A discussion with a potential acquirer: Jive Software.
 We sold to Jive in November 2012.